Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: Illustrative Results - Single User Case

-This section evaluates the proposed plug-in RIS using four performance metrics: ABER, achievable rate, energy efficiency (EE), and detector complexity.
+This section evaluates the proposed plug-in RIS {for single-user scenarios} using {five} performance metrics: {received signal-to-noise-ratio (SNR) for coverage performance}, ABER, achievable rate, energy efficiency (EE), and detector complexity.
 We also validate the ABER performance of the plug-in RIS via the theoretical upper bound.
 The assessment is conducted in practical scenarios, both indoors (office) and outdoors (street canyon), implementing RIS at the BS and UE sides, respectively.
+The effectiveness of the plug-in RIS is compared with {four} benchmarks, which are: \begin{itemize} \item \textbf{Benchmark 1}: \textit{Semi-passive RIS} \cite{9370097, 9685434}.
+This structure has been proposed in the literature as a practical approach that eliminates the need for cascaded channel decoupling \cite{9685434}.
+Besides, semi-passive RIS can perform online (real-time) configuration based on the current channel characteristics.

-The effectiveness of the plug-in RIS is compared with two benchmarks: semi-passive RIS \cite{9370097, 9685434} and blind RIS \cite{8801961}\footnote{In \cite{8801961}, the blind RIS suggests setting all RIS elements' phase shifts to zero.
+\item \textbf{Benchmark 2}: \textit{Blind RIS} \cite{8801961}\footnote{In \cite{8801961}, the blind RIS suggests setting all RIS elements' phase shifts to zero.
 However, to enhance the performance of the blind RIS in the mmWave communication systems, we set random phase shift adjustments to increase diversity.}.
-It is worth noting that semi-passive RIS has been proposed in the literature as a practical approach that eliminates the need for cascaded channels decoupling \cite{9685434}.
-On the other hand, in the blind RIS configuration, the phase adjustments occur fully randomly; accordingly, there is no necessity for cascaded channel decoupling or control link establishment.
-Hence, the semi-passive RIS and blind RIS are two suitable candidates for benchmarking within the scope of this paper.
+In the blind RIS configuration, the phase adjustments occur fully randomly; accordingly, there is no necessity for cascaded channel decoupling or control link establishment, like the proposed plug-in RIS.